-The current generation of the Ford Bronco was introduced in mid-2020, as a 2021 model.
-It’s been a long time since it was revealed and there are hundreds of reviews of these tough off-roaders online already.
+The current generation of the Ford Bronco was introduced in mid-2020 as a 2021 model.
+It’s been a long time since it was revealed, and there are hundreds of reviews of these tough off-roaders online.
 I have been looking forward to getting my hands on one, and after all that wait, I finally got the chance to review a 2022 Ford Bronco Badlands with the Sasquatch package.
-We did review the baby-Bronco (Bronco Sport) last year, which is a nice little CUV.
+We did review the baby Bronco (Bronco Sport) last year, which is a nice little CUV.

-The original Ford Bronco went on sale in 1966 and has had five generations, with production stopping in 1996 year.
-The most famous Bronco is the 90’s white Bronco, I remember waking up early on a Saturday or Sunday morning to watch cartoons only to be disappointed by the slow police “chase” of the “juiced” white Ford Bronco.
+The original Ford Bronco went on sale in 1966 and has had five generations, with production stopping in the year 1996.
+The most famous Bronco is the 90’s white Bronco; I remember waking up early on a Saturday or Sunday morning to watch cartoons only to be disappointed by the slow police “chase” of the “juiced” white Ford Bronco.

 It has taken quite a long time to get our hands on the new 6th generation Bronco and things have already changed since it was first introduced.
-There are now two additional trims that weren’t available at the initial launch, which I’ll talk about later.
-One of them is quite exciting and I’m hoping to be able to review that, judging by the current issue with vehicle production, I’m expecting that to happen in a couple of years.
+There are now two additional trims that weren’t available at the initial launch, which I’ll discuss later.
+One of them is quite exciting and I’m hoping to be able to review that; judging by the current issue with vehicle production, I’m expecting that to happen in a couple of years.

-Like most Ford vehicles, the 2022 Ford Bronco comes in a lot of different trims (8 total trims).
+Like most Ford vehicles, the 2022 Ford Bronco comes in many different trims (8 total trims).
 There are two-door and 4-door models, soft-tops and hard-tops, and Sasquatch and non-Sasquatch packaged cars.
-The base 2-door has a starting price of $43,199 and the top-of-the-line Raptor starts $5 short of the $100,000 mark.
+The base 2-door has a starting price of $43,199, and the top-of-the-line Raptor starts $5 short of the $100,000 mark.
 These are not cheap vehicles.
 I’m most excited about the Bronco Raptor.

-The Raptor and Everglades are newest additions to the trims on the Bronco and these are the most hardcore off-roaders.
+The Raptor and Everglades are the newest additions to the trims on the Bronco, and these are the most hardcore off-roaders.

 Our Bronco Badlands had optional equipment group 334A, 2.7-liter EcoBoost engine, 10-speed automatic, the Sasquatch package, and a few smaller miscellaneous items like storage bags for the roof/door and rubber floor mats.

 The Bronco is offered with two engine choices.
 A 2.3-liter EcoBoost 4-cylinder engine, producing 275 horsepower at 5,700 rpm and 315 pound-feet of torque at 3,400 rpm on regular fuel.
-If you want a bit more horsepower, you can put premium fuel in your Bronco, resulting in 300 HP at 5,700 rpm and 325 lb.-ft of torque at 3,400 rpm.
+If you want more horsepower, you can put premium fuel in your Bronco, resulting in 300 HP at 5,700 rpm and 325 lb.-ft of torque at 3,400 rpm.
 The optional 2.7-liter EcoBoost V6 produces 315 horsepower at 5,500 rpm and 410 pound-feet of torque at 3,250 rpm.
-Power is increase to 330 HP and 415 lb.-ft with premium fuel.
-The 4-cylinder engine comes standard with a 7-speed manual transmission (6-speeds plus a crawler gear), it can be upgraded to include a 10-speed automatic transmission.
-The V6 is offered with the automatic transmission only.
+Power is increased to 330 HP and 415 lb.-ft with premium fuel.
+The 4-cylinder engine comes standard with a 7-speed manual transmission (6-speeds plus a crawler gear); it can be upgraded to include a 10-speed automatic transmission.
+The V6 is offered with an automatic transmission only.

 Our review Bronco had the upgraded 2.7-liter V6 engine, which is quite a nice engine.
 It provides plenty of power to move this rather large off-roader.
 The engine is smooth and works well with the 10-speed automatic transmission.
-It doesn’t feel overpowered at low speeds but putting your foot down really gets the Bronco going and highway passing is a breeze.
+It doesn’t feel overpowered at low speeds, but putting your foot down gets the Bronco going, and highway passing is a breeze.

-The real test of the Bronco should be off-road, which I didn’t get a chance to test out because living in a big city, there is no place to try out off-roading capabilities of a vehicle like the Bronco.
-And with the way gas prices are ($2.229/liter as of today), it’s hard to justify a trip out to the country for off-roading.
+The real test of the Bronco should be off-road, which I didn’t get a chance to test out because, living in a big city, there is no place to try out the off-roading capabilities of a vehicle like the Bronco.
+And with the way gas prices are ($2.229/liter today), it’s hard to justify a trip out to the country for off-roading.
 But there are hundred (maybe thousands) of videos online showing how capable the new Ford Bronco is.
-I did have a chance to drive it on some pothole filled dirt roads and I was impressed by the smoothness of the drive while going quite fast.
-Thanks to the large tires from the Sasquatch package, the Bronco seemed to glide over rocks and ruts.
+I did have a chance to drive it on some pothole-filled dirt roads, and I was impressed by the smoothness of the drive while going quite fast.
+The Bronco seemed to glide over rocks and ruts thanks to the large tires from the Sasquatch package.

-Driving on the paved surfaces is not too bad either.
+Driving on paved surfaces is not too bad, either.
 The Bronco isn’t a luxury SUV (although the price tag would suggest otherwise), but it has a fairly compliant ride.
-Although, at highway speeds, the tires are extremely loud on our smooth Vancouver highways, I can’t imagine how loud the tires would be on American concrete block highways, which are notorious for being loud.
+Although the tires are extremely loud on our smooth Vancouver highways at speeds above 80 km/h, I can’t imagine how loud the tires would be on American concrete block highways, which are notorious for being loud.

 The exterior design of the Bronco is quite beautiful, in my opinion.
 I know this is a subjective matter, but I didn’t meet anyone that didn’t like the design of the new Bronco.
-The design has been a hit since the first images of the Bronco were released way back in 2020.
+The design has been a hit since the first Bronco images were released in 2020.
 It takes a lot of design elements from the original Bronco and brings them to the modern world.
-Our Badlands trim with the Sasquatch package (larger wheels and fender flares) looked absolutely bad ass.
+Our Badlands trim with the Sasquatch package (larger wheels and fender flares) looked absolutely badass.

 The interior layout is quite simple and truck-like.
-All the buttons/knobs are large and the interior is angular, like the exterior.
-You do get modern amenities like power windows, heated seats/steering wheel, power mirrors, navigation, Sync 4, smart cruise control.
-The interior is fairly comfortable, if you an ignore the road noise from the large tires and the plastic roof.
+All the buttons/knobs are large, and the interior is angular, like the exterior.
+You get modern amenities like power windows, heated seats/steering wheel, power mirrors, navigation, Sync 4, and smart cruise control.
+The interior is fairly comfortable if you ignore the road noise from the large tires and the plastic roof.

 Overall, I was impressed with the 2022 Ford Bronco.
-Unfortunately, I didn’t get to test its off-roading capabilities but I did enjoy spending time with it.
-What I didn’t enjoy was the gas bill, it averaged 14.7 liters/100 kilometers when I had it for a week.
-It’s also quite expensive, but then again what isn’t expensive nowadays.
+Unfortunately, I didn’t get to test its off-roading capabilities, but I did enjoy spending time with it.
+I didn’t enjoy the gas bill; it averaged 14.7 liters/100 kilometers when I had it for a week.
+It’s also quite expensive, but then again, what isn’t expensive nowadays?